code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - At least two years of relevant experience

 Email resume, cover letter, portfolio, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

-## <a name="market"href="#market">Marketing & Communications Manager (Seattle, WA)</a>

-**Job Summary:**

-Code.org is looking for a talented and creative hands-on manager to develop and execute a strategic, comprehensive marketing and communications plan for the organization.
-In the last 3 years, Code.org has grown exponentially.
-We currently have 8 million student accounts with 10,000 additional created every day.
-Our social media accounts have over 1.5 million followers and a third of US schools joined the Hour of Code this year.
-We need your help to continue to drive momentum and opportunity for computer science education.
-You can find our newsroom here.

-Responsibilities of the position include:

-- Designing and managing organization-wide communications strategy
-- Managing, maintaining, and growing our social media presence
-- Serving as the central point of contact for website content on code.org, csedweek.org, hourofcode.com
-- Designing and managing email communication plan for marketing and grassroots lobbying campaigns
-- Managing email campaigns to teachers, parents, students, volunteers
-- Managing public relations, media coverage, and events
-- Developing marketing video concepts and messaging with video team

-**Skills and Qualifications:**

-The ideal candidate has the following qualifications:

-- Excellent written and verbal communication skills and sound editorial judgment
-- Strong copywriting and content development experience
-- Knowledge and understanding of current trends in social media
-- Passion for digital media and devices, an “early adopter” of digital trends
-- Familiar with methodologies of website and media tracking tools
-- Proven ability to work effectively across a wide range of internal teams, and produce on deadline in a fast-paced environment
-- Proficient in using Google suite of applications, presentation and layout skills
-- 5-7 years of relevant work experience in communications and technology
-- Bachelor’s degree in communications, public relations, or related field
-- Familiarity or background in educational communications preferred, no background in Computer Science required

-Email resume, cover letter, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.
-Please include a writing sample, blog, or social media account.

 ## <a name="train"href="#train">Training and Development Specialist (Seattle, WA)</a>